 "From both hands, between your fingers," Itachi said as he held up his own set.
 "Release your chakra and make them reach each other, making a link.
 Then, make the link longer by slowly pulling your hands apart while adding more chakra to it."

-"Well that makes sense," Sakura said as she closed Tsunade's summoning scroll and tried doing what Itachi had suggested.
+Sakura closed Tsunade's summoning scroll and tried doing what Itachi had suggested.

 It was easy making the chakra coming from both her hands connect to each other.
 However, the same couldn't exactly be said while she's pulling her hands farther from each other.
 She had to calculate again and again to know how much chakra she should release— too much would cause the link to disperse like an uncontrollable vapour, and too little would cause the link to thin out or break altogether.
 Still, as she did pride upon the fact that she had precise chakra control, Sakura managed to make a chakra link between her hands for as far as she could spread them apart.
-No matter how fast or slow she went, the chakra link she made kept its diameter and consistent, hazy, cylindrical-like shape.
+No matter how fast or slow she parted and then moved them close, the chakra link she made kept its thickness and consistent, hazy, cylindrical-like shape.

 "Okay," Sakura said as she turned to Itachi.
 She may have been irked at him at times, especially when he should be at the hospital while she examined him for any injuries or irregularities, but he wasn't called a genius for nothing.
 "What's next?"